prostoCoder123/TaskManager/README.md

 To launch this app first of all make sure that Docker is running on your machine.

-Select the TaskManager.AppHost project as startup project and the 'https' profile and then click on Run button.
+Select the TaskManager.AppHost project as startup project and the 'https' profile and then click Run (F5).

-The app page will be opened in your web-browser, where you can see all the docker containers that will start in the defined order.
+The panel with the distributed app will be opened in your web-browser, where you can see all the docker containers that will start in the defined order.
-Wait until the taskmanager container will be in the 'Running' state and then click on the app link such as: https://localhost:7096
+Wait until the taskmanager container will be in the 'Running' state and then click on the taskmanager url such as: https://localhost:7096

 ## WEB API

 To retrieve tasks enter the url https://localhost:7096/tasks in the browser address bar.
-This GET method returns the first page with tasks ordered by CreatedAt prop (the default count of tasks on page = 3).
+This GET method returns the first page with the existing tasks sorted by CreatedAt prop in descending order (the default count of tasks per page is 3).

 You can configure page and filter settings by adding url query parameters as shown below: https://localhost:7096/tasks?count=5&page=0&status=new https://localhost:7096/tasks?count=2&page=1&status=inprogress

-To create Task send POST request to https://localhost:7096/tasks with the body as shown below:
+To create a task send POST request to https://localhost:7096/tasks with the body as shown below:
 ```
 {
     "title": "new task 3",